3mdeb/conferences/2023/YoctoSummit-2023.11/uefisb-yocto-part2.md

 which consist of software and hardware parts.

-Software part is a set of tests that logically check and verify if given scenario in context of Secure Boot can be succesfully ended.
+Software part is a set of tests that logically check and verify if given scenario in context of Secure Boot can be successfully ended.

 Hardware part of tests environment consist of providing two key functionalities that are used in testing.